pmqs/z1/windll/examples/csharp/readmeCS.txt

-Note:  This project has not yet been updated to work with Zip 3.0.
+Note:  This project has not yet been updated to work with Zip 3.0 or Zip 3.1.

 Ed Gordon
-27 February 2009
+19 June 2010

 On Windows open this file in WordPad.